 For the better part of my life, I didn’t know this truth.
 On the contrary, I believed that more money was the answer.
 I was convinced that if we just made more money, won the lottery, or received some unexpected inheritance, all of our money problems would vanish.
 But the more we made the worse our problems became.
 Because I didn’t know how to manage what we had, more would have never been enough.
 We didn’t save, we didn’t give, we didn’t plan, and we had no idea where all the money went.

 Unless your children learn simple, wise money management techniques, more money will never be enough.

 The simplest way to get started building financial intelligence into your kids’ minds and hearts is by putting them on an allowance and then requiring them to suffer or enjoy the consequences of their financial decisions.

 5 Good Reasons to Give Kids an Allowance

 Nothing beats an allowance for a hands-on course in values.
 Having their own money teaches them about responsibility, consequences, saving, and charity.

 2. Help distinguish needs from wants

 Do they really need that new video game or those peace sign earrings?
 Having their own money forces kids to think about what to spend it on.
 It doesn’t take long for them to realize that when it’s gone—it’s gone!

 3. Put an end to the nickel-and-diming

-You create a set budget item called “Kids’ Allowances” and that stops that constant drip, drip, drip of money flowing from your pocket to random stuff for them.
+Because the child’s allowance represents a regular expense, you create a set budget item called “Kids’ Allowances.”
+That brings calm to previous chaos by stopping that constant drip, drip, drip of money flowing from your pocket to random stuff for them.